Alina Mnatsakanian

 Alina Mnatsakanian (born 1958) is an Iranian-born American-Swiss visual artist, of Armenian descent, known for her conceptual installations in various media (video, sound, robotics, objects) and her style of painting and drawing called Marks.
-Identity, borders and injustice are her preferred themes.
+Identity, borders, and injustice are her preferred themes.

 She lives and works in Neuchâtel, Switzerland.
-From 2011 to 2017 she was the president, and since 2017 is the co-president, of Visarte Neuchâtel, the Swiss association of professional visual artists.
+From 2011 to 2017, she was the president, and since 2017, she has been the co-president of Visarte Neuchâtel, the Swiss Association of professional visual artists.

 Early life

 Mnatsakanian was born in Tehran, Pahlavi Iran.
-Her mother, Hasmik Haroutunian is a plastic surgeon, and her father, Leon Mnatsakanian, was an architect.
-From 1976 to 1978 Mnatsakanian studied architecture at the school of architecture at the University of Tehran.
+Her mother, Hasmik Haroutunian, is a plastic surgeon, and her father, Leon Mnatsakanian, was an architect.
+From 1976 to 1978 Mnatsakanian studied architecture at the School of Architecture at the University of Tehran.

-In 1979 during the Iranian Revolution, she moved to Paris to continue her studies visual art at the University of Paris 8.
-During her studies one professor was crucial in the development of her work, Edmond Couchot.
+In 1979 during the Iranian Revolution, she moved to Paris to continue her studies in visual art at the University of Paris 8.During her studies one professor was crucial in the development of her work, Edmond Couchot.
 His conceptual and analytical way of thinking influenced Mnatsakanian in her future work.
 One of the outcomes of her studies was Verb-images, a series that she created using the letters of the Armenian alphabet.
-The formal and conventional form that is writing, through a transformation from verbal to visual mode, takes a pure image value, without reference to recognizable forms.
-The goal of this research is to use a conventional and well-known form to create abstract visual imagery.
+The formal and conventional form that is writing, through a transformation from verbal to visual mode, takes a pure image value without reference to recognizable forms.
+This research aims to use a conventional and well-known form to create abstract visual imagery.

-From 1981 to 1983 Mnatsakanian became part of the director Arby Ovanessian's theater group, who is known for his experimental creations.
+From 1981 to 1983, Mnatsakanian became part of the director Arby Ovanessian's theater group, who is known for his experimental creations.
 The two-year experience gave birth to “How my mother’s embroidered apron enfolds in my life”.
 The film version of the play was produced in 1985.
 Mnatsakanian participated as an actor in both the play and the movie versions of this work.